Jón Daði Böðvarsson

-Jón Daði Böðvarsson (born 25 May 1992) is an Icelandic professional footballer who plays as a striker for 1. deild karla side Selfoss.
+Jón Daði Böðvarsson (transliterated as Jon Dadi Bodvarsson; born 25 May 1992) is an Icelandic former professional footballer who played as a striker.
 Jón Daði is the grandson of two of Iceland's premier writers, Þorsteinn frá Hamri and Ásta Sigurðardóttir.

 Club career

 Selfoss

 Jón Daði began his senior career during the 2009 season in the Icelandic second tier with Selfoss, scoring 20 as their side were promoted to the Icelandic top flight.
 After being loaned to the youth ranks of the Danish club Aarhus for four months in 2011, he returned to Selfoss, who had been relegated in the meantime.
 They scored seventy times during the 2011 season as the club were promoted back to the top flight.

 Viking

 After netting a further seventy goals back in the top division, Jón Daði moved to the Norwegian side Viking in November 2012.

 Kaiserslautern

 During three seasons in the Norwegian top flight, he scored 15 times before leaving for German second division side 1.
 FC Kaiserslautern in January 2016, with whom he had already signed a pre-contract in June 2015 for a three-year deal.
 He made his Kaiserslautern debut on 5 February 2016 against Union Berlin and scored the first of two goals for the team on 4 March 2016 in a 1–2 defeat at Nürnberg.